shashankkatte/golang-playground/README.md

 Top 3 areas where GO shines

-- Web services: one of the primary and most wide spread use case, more often you will see API built on Go or GO backend in simple terms
+- **Web services**: one of the primary and most wide spread use case, more often you will see API built on Go or GO backend in simple terms
-- Web Applications : Similar to web services, web applications are also relying on GO more often
+- **Web Applications** : Similar to web services, web applications are also relying on GO more often
-- DevOPs: GO is huge in DevOPs space, Doker is built on GO
+- **DevOPs**: GO is huge in DevOPs space, Doker is built on GO

 Up and coming

-- GUI / THick-Client:
+- GUI / Thick-Client:
 - Machine Learning: The high-performance nature and trivial concurrency built with GO is luring more and more to look at it vs Python and R

 GO is still fairly a new language and its use cases are growing as the community grows.